How to Boost Incidental Activity

 If you’re traveling for work pack a jump rope, or take a walk in the evening rather than sitting in a hotel room (or bar).

 Have an active social life.
-Rather meeting your friends for a drink or dinner, arrange to go for a walk with them, or do an exercise class, or visit a climbing wall.
+Rather meeting your friends for a drink or dinner, arrange to go for a walk with them, or play tennis, or visit a climbing wall.
 There are lots of fun social activities that will get you moving if you look for them.

 At home, delight your family by doing your chores.
 Mow the lawn, vacuum the carpets, wash the car, clean the windows.
 Walk the dog an extra mile.